nsmathew/widget-basicinfo/README.md

 # widget-basicinfo
-Display the date and time for embedding as a widegt
+Display the date and time along with a inspirtaional quote for embedding as a widegt